The page for smartphones is this place

 Top risks are determined via discussion at the Executive Committee, the Board of Directors and other important bodies.
 Through top risk management, the Company helps Group members share risk recognition while striving to enhance risk governance, prevent the emergence of significant risks, ensure swift response to risk materialization and curb the spread of risk repercussions.

 To address credit risk, which is considered to have a particularly strong impact on the Group’s operations, we are working to step up risk management via, for example, “Initiatives for Socially Responsible Investing and Lending” described below.
-Simultaneously, we are developing a structure enabling us to help realize a carbon-neutral society through our financial functions.

 Initiatives for Socially Responsible Investing and Lending